skalyaanamoorthy/PoseFilter/README.md

 generated in the ‘Similar’ folder, which shows the similar poses’ relationship to each other.
 6. Once the button has been pressed the calculation will take a few minutes to complete.
 The "Fingerprint analysis complete” will be displayed in the PyMOL command window once this process has finished.

+## Example Files

+Files in the example folder were prepared using AutoDock Vina, Schrodinger Maestro was used for preprocessing for files contained in the "Additional Examples" folder.
+These files can be run with the PoseFilter plugin.

+  Run with tab option 1: Trimer and tetramer examples; files except 1JF4 in "Additional Examples" folder

+  Run with tab option 2: Dimer; 1JF4 (from "Additional Example" folder), which can also be run with the "crystal.pdb" file, containing the pose from the PDB database crystal structure.
+Other

 ## Command Line Input